Thomas Turner à Beckett: Career in Australia

 à Beckett migrated to Victoria, Australia, in 1850 and was called to the Victorian Bar a year later.
 From 14 July 1852 to March 1856 he was a nominee member of the unicameral Victorian Legislative Council, replacing James Ross.
 In October 1858 à Beckett was elected to the Central Province of the new Council (since 1856 the upper house of the Victorian parliament).
 This was a seat he held until August 1878.

-à Beckett was in office twice when he was a Minister without portfolio from 1860 to 1861 and the Commissioner for Trade and Customs 1870 until 1871.
+à Beckett was in office twice when he was a Minister without portfolio from 1860 to 1861 and the Commissioner of Trade and Customs 1870 until 1871.
 In 1870 he was chairman of the Royal Commission on the civil service.
 Between 1854 and 1887 Beckett was the Registrar of the Anglican Diocese of Melbourne as well as for a part of this time becoming a member of the University Council and he became the trustee of the Public Library.